stefanofa/awesome/README.md

 *   [nisrulz/app-privacy-policy-generator](https://github.com/nisrulz/app-privacy-policy-generator) - Generate a customized Privacy Policy and Terms of Use document for your mobile apps

-*   [remorses/playwriter](https://github.com/remorses/playwriter) - MCP to control your Chrome window via extension.
-Runs Playwright code in a stateful sandbox.
+*   [remorses/playwriter](https://github.com/remorses/playwriter) - Chrome extension to let agents control your browser.
+Runs Playwright snippets in a stateful sandbox.
+Available as CLI or MCP

 *   [rebane2001/css-clicker](https://github.com/rebane2001/css-clicker) - a pure-CSS idle game where you build your own website